KarthikKovuri/Cyclistic_Trend_Analysis/README.md

 ## Data Analysis:
 As part of my analysis, I began to grasp the holistic picture of the data.
 In this process, I began to develope multiple queries to unveil the true statistical landscape of the dataset.

-### The overall rides taken by members and casuals are as below:
+### Overall rides taken by members and casuals are as below:

 ```sql
 SELECT